 When it comes to vital vitamins and minerals, most people miss magnesium off the list.
 But it is the fourth most abundant mineral in the human body and plays a role in over 300 enzymatic reactions.
 A magnesium deficiency is often the number one culprit if you’re feeling tired all the time.

 Many women are not getting enough magnesium; caffeine and stress burn it up and we also sweat it out.
+So if you’re drinking lots of coffee, doing at home workouts and feeling stressed during self-isolation then your levels may be low.
 And when you look at the benefits of magnesium, it’s well worth making sure you get your full fix!

 How magnesium helps you lose weight

 If you are struggling to lose a few pounds it could be because your magnesium levels are out of whack.
 This mineral plays an important role in the metabolism of carbohydrates and glucose.

 It also helps regulate insulin levels – for people who have too much insulin in their bodies it can lead to weight gain.
 For this reason, studies have looked into how more magnesium could reduce diabetes risk.
 A 2013 study found an association between high intakes of magnesium and an improvement in circulating insulin and blood glucose levels.